Mauritania women's national football team: Federation

 The national association, the Football Federation of the Islamic Republic of Mauritania, was founded in 1961 and became a FIFA affiliate in 1964.
-Women's football is not represented by rule in the federation and they do not employee anyone specifically to look after women's football.
+Women's football is not represented by rule in the federation and they do not employ anyone specifically to manage the women's football.
 The federation has not participated in any FIFA sanctioned training courses for women's football.
 Most of the funding for women's football in the country and for the women's national team comes from FIFA, not the national football association.

 Background and development

 Football is the second most popular women's sport in the country, behind basketball which is number one.
 In 2006, there were 100 registered female football players in the country, the first time such numbers were tracked.
 Opportunities for play are limited as there are only four women's football teams in the country, women's football is not organised at schools, and mixed football is not allowed.

 The lack of development of the national team on a wider international level is symptomatic of wider problems on the continent, including limited access to education, poverty amongst women in the wider society, and fundamental inequality present in the society (especially present in Muslim-majority religious state countries, Mauritania being one such country) that occasionally allows for female-specific human rights abuses.
 Early development of the women's game at the time colonial powers brought football to the continent was limited as colonial powers in the region tended to take make concepts of patriarchy and women's participation in sport with them to local cultures that had similar concepts already embedded in them.
 Continent wide, if quality female football players do develop, they leave for greater opportunities abroad.
 Future, success for women's football in Africa is dependent on improved facilities and access by women to these facilities.
 Attempting to commercialise the game and make it commercially is not the solution, as demonstrated by the many youth and women's football camps held on the continent.